Faith. Service. Law.

 Structure.
 Twenty-four credit hours in one of five specialization tracks: Biblical Studies, History of Christianity, Theology, Practical Theology, or Worship Studies.
 An optional thesis can fulfill three or six of the twenty-four credits.
 The program is normally completed in one full-time year.
 Princeton’s Practical Theology track is unusually strong and is the only one of the five for which the M.Div. is strictly required (the other tracks accept “a first graduate theological degree providing equivalent theological background, such as the MTS”).

 Funding.
 This is the area where Princeton’s Th.M. is least transparent in public-facing materials.
-Tuition for full-time students is $22,500 for 2026–2027 (down from $21,500 the prior year due to recategorization)—lower than Yale’s $31,192 and substantially lower than Harvard’s.
-Applicants should expect to cover most of the cost themselves, supplemented by federal loans, denominational aid (PCUSA-affiliated applicants have access to PCUSA forgivable loans), and any need-based scholarship Princeton can offer; specific Th.M. funding awards are not publicly enumerated.
+Tuition for full-time students is $22,500 for 2026–2027—lower than Yale’s $31,192 and substantially lower than Harvard’s.
+Applicants should expect to cover most of the cost themselves, supplemented by federal loans, denominational aid (PCUSA-affiliated applicants have access to PCUSA forgivable loans), and any need-based scholarship Princeton can offer.
+The single publicly enumerated Th.M.-specific award is a $5,000 Th.M.
+Scholarship for select domestic students who show “exceptional promise for advanced theological research”; everything else is awarded case-by-case.
 Contact the Office of Financial Aid directly for an actual aid estimate before accepting an offer.

 Library.
 Princeton’s Wright Library is the central asset that older guides correctly emphasized.
-Per the seminary’s library page, Wright provides access to “11.2 million print and electronic books and journals” and the Theological Commons offers “more than 167,000 freely accessible resources” in addition to substantial print holdings.
-The library is, by most accounts, the largest theological library in the United States; the often-circulated claim that it is the second-largest in the world after the Vatican is widely repeated but not currently asserted on Princeton’s own page, so I will leave it alone.
+Per the seminary’s library page, Wright provides access to “over 9.7 million print and electronic books and journals available through individual subscriptions and aggregate databases in its general collections” and the Theological Commons offers more than 164,000 open-access resources in addition to substantial print holdings.
+The library is, by most accounts, the largest theological library in the United States; the often-circulated claim that it is the second-largest in the world after the Vatican is widely repeated but not currently asserted on Princeton’s own page.

 Admissions.
 The 2026 application cycle is closed; the 2027 cycle opens August 2026.
 Final deadlines: April 15 for U.S. citizens, DACA recipients, and permanent residents; December 1 for international applicants.
 Interviews are strongly encouraged.